Fable 5 on the job: locking down a WebDAV endpoint in one session (and burning through a plan while at it)

 Takeaways

-• Handing a precise security mandate to a different model is a good way to test whether its security reasoning — not just its syntax — holds up: here, the middleware ordering and the refusal to add layers too rigid for the real clients were the real tests.
+- Handing a precise security mandate to a different model is a good way to test whether its security reasoning — not just its syntax — holds up: here, choosing the border over the inside and the refusal to add layers too rigid for the real clients were the real tests.

-• Partial protection (Traefik only, no edge-level rule), honestly flagged as such, is more useful than a false impression of full coverage.
+- An honestly bounded protection (a 10-second block window rather than the theoretical maximum) flagged as such is more useful than a false impression of full coverage.

 A stronger hash, a door that slows down the persistent, and a plan that, unlike the vault, didn’t hold up quite as well. — Ludo